ronantakizawa/zkfintech/README.md

 ### 1. Chrome Extension

-The extension implements a three-step process:
+The extension implements a secure three-step process:

 #### Balance Extraction
 The extension securely extracts your balance from your account's TLS response data: